Greenhouse Sanitation Can Limit Problems with Pests and Pathogens

 In their report, Sanitation for Disease and Pest Management, Nathan M. Kleczewski and Daniel S. Egel of Purdue Botany and Plant Pathology state, “Greenhouse growers are often concerned about the costs of managing pests and pathogens.
 Proper greenhouse sanitation is a key component in reducing those costs and improving plant quality.”

-Time spent on proper greenhouse sanitation practices are sometimes overlooked, but often can be considerably less expensive and stressful than having to deal with continual pesticide applications or crop losses all together.
+Time spent on proper greenhouse sanitation practices are sometimes overlooked, but often can be considerably less expensive and stressful than having to deal with continual pesticide applications or crop losses altogether.

 “Effective greenhouse sanitation requires growers and greenhouse managers to develop a “clean” mindset.
 Insects and pathogens are ubiquitous and may easily enter greenhouses,” the report continues.
 Here are a few things to remember.